Vincent-Charbonnier/llmops-demo/README.md

-# Notebook-first LLMOps Demo
+# HPE Private Cloud AI LoRA LLMOps Demo

-This repository is a local-first LLMOps demo for training standalone PEFT LoRA adapters in JupyterLab, tracking them in MLflow, serving them with vLLM, and routing requests through FastAPI.
-The same adapter artifacts and loading scripts can later be copied to an HPE MLIS + vLLM server.
+This repository is a demo for training standalone PEFT LoRA adapters in JupyterLab, tracking them in MLflow, serving them with vLLM.

 ## Architecture